YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 **gen_leaf**

-Creates the leaf-level certificate and gets it signed from the root certification authority for use with the TLS example.
+Creates the leaf-level certificate and gets it signed by the root certification authority for use with the TLS example.

 Here is the code: